Football clubs

 1889 - 1892

-Hastings & St Leonards Swifts was the first club in the area to be formed exclusively as an association football club.
-The swifts were formed in 1889 and entered both the Sussex Senior and Junior Cups for the 1889-90 season, though their record is currently unknown.
-Their existence was short lived as they folded in 1892.
+Hastings & St Leonards Swifts was the first club in the area formed exclusively as an association football team.
+Established in 1889, the Swifts entered both the Sussex Senior and Junior Cups for the 1889–1890 season, although their record in these competitions remains unknown.
+Their existence was short-lived, as the club folded in 1892.

 Hastings & West Marina Locomotive